|

 We

-normally offer two basic training sessions each year.
+offer at least one basic training sessions each year.
 Our

 mid-winter training is a special collaboration with the UT College